nicaudinet/nicaudinet.github.io/_posts/2024-03-03-hmatrix-reshape.md

 What doesn't exist yet in Hmatrix is a `reshape` function which transforms a matrix into another matrix of a different shape.
-More specifically, there isn't a function that takes a matrix `L n m` and tranfroms it into another matrix `L p q` where `n * m = p * q`.
+More specifically, there isn't a function that takes a matrix `L n m` and transforms it into another matrix `L p q` where `n * m = p * q`.
 So let's make it!

 Our strategy for implementing `reshape` will be to first implement two other